memfault/interrupt/2023-11-29-diving-into-jtag-part-2.md

 ---

-title: Diving into JTAG protocol.
-Part 2 — Debugging.
+title: Diving into JTAG protocol — Debugging (Part 2)
 description:
     "This article explores debugging microcontrollers using JTAG, with a special focus on the ARM Cortex-M architecture and the STM32F407VG microcontroller."
 author: zamuhrishka
-tags: arm, mcu, debugging, debugger
+tags: [arm, cortex-m, mcu, debugging, debugger]
 ---

 <!-- excerpt start -->